 ~ Thomas R. Adams, Project Stigmata, March 1978

 The image that comes to mind when someone utters (udders?) “cattle mutilation” is typically little green men beaming cows into spaceships.
 Maybe a joke gets thrown in about rednecks and probes.
-If you ask someone to name an example on film or TV, they’ll say The X-Files (1993) or, if they’re old enough, Sightings (1992)—shows which featured mutilations but where mutilations were not the feature.
+If you ask someone to name an example on film or TV, they’ll say The X-Files (1993) or, if they’re old enough, In Search of… (1977)—shows which featured mutilations but where mutilations were not the feature.
 TV casts a long shadow over the UFO phenomenon because of how ubiquitous spaceships have been on cable programming for decades.

-The films covering the various fields of study under ufology (and cattle mutilation in specific) are less talked about.
+The films covering the various fields of study under ufology are less talked about.
 This is in part because they’re fewer in number than their TV counterparts, but also because specific fields like mutology, or the study of cattle mutilation, only briefly captured the public’s attention.1 Academics were quick to dismiss it as mass delusion.
 Writers at coastal newspapers mocked it as tabloid fodder.

 WHERE HAVE ALL THE COWS GONE?